What is Intervention Time?

 Stage Time (“Time for you to shine”): Similar to PLE and the name is more focused on individualization of learning.
 This name reads positive, and focuses on a students’ abilities, not deficits.

 This can help build a positive school culture.
 You can create a name for intervention time related to the name of the school, something special to your school, or the school mascot.

 Example: The sports team of a school we work with are the ‘Clippers’.
 They use the name ‘Clipper Time’.
-A name like this makes the time period easy to identify, and can even build enthusiasm around it.
+A name like this makes the time period easy to identify.

 3. An Intervention Time Name That is Related to the Local Community

 Maybe your region is well known for something?
 It should be something that students can relate to and brings some sort of joy along with it.
 This could also be something that helps connect students to the community.

 4. An Intervention Time Name that has Appropriate Age-Group Interests

 Depending on what grade levels your school serves, you may want to create an intervention name that is of interest to their age.
 Using something related to pop culture or age appropriate interests are a great way to get students to buy-in to the block.
 You can come up with your own ideas, or take a poll to see what topics are popular with students.